-- Tenant A has only rented your unit for 6 months.
-The entire carpet is mildewed, and the children’s bedroom walls are covered in crayon.
+- Tenant A has only rented your unit for six months.
+The carpet has mildew and the children’s bedroom walls display crayon markings.

 - Tenant B has been renting from you for multiple years.
-The carpet in front of the entrance has been worn down by foot traffic, and the paint on the bedroom walls has faded and become slightly dingy.
+The entry carpet shows wear from foot traffic, and the bedroom paint is faded and dingy.

 Tenant A has clearly let your rental unit fall into disrepair in just a few short months.
-You should have them cover the cost of repainting the walls and replacing the mildewed carpet.
+It would be best if you had them cover the cost of repainting the walls and replacing the mildewed carpet.

-Tenant B has lived in your unit for years, and at that point, a fresh coat of paint along with new carpet should be considered maintenance of normal wear and tear.
+Tenant B has lived in your unit for years, and at that point, a fresh coat of paint and new carpet should be considered maintenance of normal wear and tear.

 When determining whether any damage is excessive or simply from normal wear and tear, ask these questions:

-- How long did the tenant rent your unit for?
+- How long did the tenant rent your unit?